irisonia/ServicePathMapper/README.md

 - Use `--help` or `-h` for detailed input and configuration options.
 - **Key outputs:**
-  - Paths between servers (with connecting services), grouped by server groups.
+  - Paths between servers, with connecting services, grouped by server groups and by path lengths.
-  - Statistical analysis of the system and resulting paths.
+  - Statistical analysis of the system and the resulting paths.
 - For details, see `--help-output`, `--help-paths`, and `--help-stats`.
 - Log messages are saved in `log.txt`.